 The software that drives the chandelier has a number of options:

-?
-It can take an RSS weather feed and apply various colors and effects depending on the percentage of humidity, urologist precipitation, visit and wind speed.
+- It can take an RSS weather feed and apply various colors and effects depending on the percentage of humidity, precipitation, and wind speed

 During the design and production of this installation, a number of unique technologies had to be developed.
 The main challenge was in emitting equal light all the way around a full sphere.
 There was no existing solution to this problem.
 The engineers we collaborated with resolved this by producing a fold?able PCB with LED’s on each of the front faces of the geometry.
 The result was a perfect sphere of emitted light.